Air Fryers Vs Convection Ovens: Great Advice from The Experts

 Advantages of an Air Fryer

 Using less oil, an air fryer creates delicious fried food, meaning that you’re taking in less harmful oils.
+If you still want to use a bit of oil, make sure you’re using the best air-fryer-safe cooking oils.

 Due to the high temperatures, and the circulating air, an air fryer cooks much quicker than a conventional oven.

 Air fryers, asides from creating yummy fried food, can roast, broil, and grill.
 Vegetables take mere minutes, and most fryers include rotisserie racks for perfectly cooked chicken.
+If you’ve recently purchased a new air fryer and need some inspiration, check out these amazing air fryer recipes for beginners.

 An air fryer takes up very little countertop space.